ljodzavsr/Software-Engineering-Semesterprojekt-DriveMatch/README.md

   - **Overview:** Users and Admins can see a list of all driving lessons with details, price, assigned user, and status.
   - **Filter by Type and Price:** Users and Admins can filter driving lessons by type and their own maximum hourly rate.
 - **Account Page:** Users and Admins can see their name, first name, email, and role.
+- **Weather Forecast:** Users and Admins can see the current weather forecast and a 5-day forecast for Zurich.

 ### Specific for Admins (Driving School Staff)